By Marisa Losciale

 Kilcullen graduated from SUNY New Paltz in 2015, with a degree in psychology and concentration in disaster studies.
 She now attends Albany Law School, pursing a master’s degree in social work.

 Growing up middle class, Kilcullen was awarded some privileges, like the opportunity to attend college and achieve a higher education.
 But just because she was afforded the opportunity, doesn’t mean she can afford the education.
-Although her parents helped her pay for She is paying for graduate school with a combination of direct and “graduate plus” loans.
+Although her parents helped her pay for her undergrad, alongside federal aid, she is paying for graduate school with a combination of direct and “graduate plus” loans.
 Direct loans are government-backed student loans with a low interest rate.
 Graduate plus loans are loans that allow graduate students to postpone repayment of prior loans.

 Research done by Big Future, a division of College Board, shows two-thirds of full-time students receive financial aid nationwide.
 Approximately 57 percent of the financial aid dollars were awarded in the form of grants and scholarships, while 34 percent were in the form of federal loans.
 The Federal Reserve Bank of New York estimates the national outstanding student loan debt at between $902 billion and $1 trillion, according to the Federal Reserve Bank of New York.